High Availability at the network interface level

 'ha' is a very limited high-availability application focused on one use-case:

-Two or more Linux servers on one LAN, providing one shared (or virtual) IP address.
+Two or more Linux servers on one LAN, providing services on one shared (or virtual) IP address.

 How it Works

 Each server is configured with a real ethernet address (e.g. eth0 192.168.1.20) and the shared address (e.g. eth0:1 192.168.1.100).
 (I've used a virtual ethernet device, but this could easily be a real device on a multi-homed server.
 There is no requirement that the shared address is in the same subnet as the unique addresses.)